 Arrive at Tokyo Narita Airport.
-Transfer by coach to hotel in Tokyo.
+Transfer by coach to the hotel in Tokyo.

-In the late afternoon, meet the tour guide and the other members of the group and travel by metro to the Shinjuku area of Tokyo; a visit to the top of the Metropolitan Government Building is included, for great views of the city and Mt.Fuji beyond, weather permitting.
-Shinjuku is an area with lively nightlife and plenty of restaurants; dinner is included this evening before returning to the hotel.
+In the late afternoon, meet the tour guide and the other members of the group.
+Travel by metro to the Shinjuku area of Tokyo.
+Climb to the top of the Metropolitan Government Building (included) for great views of the city and Mt.Fuji beyond (weather permitting).
+Shinjuku is an area with lively nightlife and plenty of restaurants.
+Dinner is included this evening before returning to the hotel.

 Day 2 : Tokyo

-A full morning’s sightseeing of Tokyo with local guide.
-Pass near the walls and gardens of the Imperial Palace and visit the Shinto shrine dedicated to the Emperor Meiji and his wife.
+A full morning’s sightseeing of Tokyo with a local guide.
+Pass near the walls and gardens of the Imperial Palace and visit the Shinto shrine dedicated to Emperor Meiji and his wife.
 Visit the Yasukuni Shrine, built in remembrance of the 2.5 million Japanese who lost their lives in World War II.
 Pass through Akihabara, the “electric town” full of electronics, anime and manga merchandise, and Kokugikan, the sumo stadium.
-Visit the Asakusa Kannon Temple, and the shops of the Nakamise Arcade.
+Visit the Asakusa Kannon Temple (Sensoji Temple) and the shops of the Nakamise Arcade.